 Double taxation is a situation associated with how corporate and individual income is taxed and is, therefore, susceptible to being taxed twice.

-- International double taxation can be mitigated by formulating trade treaties, such as double taxation agreements (DTAs), with countries they trade with and by using relief methods such as the exemption method and foreign tax credit method.
+International double taxation can be mitigated by formulating trade treaties, such as double taxation agreements (DTAs), with countries they trade with and using relief methods such as the exemption and foreign tax credit methods.

 Categories of Double Taxation

 It is a situation in which corporate earnings are taxed twice at two different levels but include the same income.
 A corporate organization’s net income is taxed as corporate tax, and when the same income is distributed to shareholders as a dividend, it is again taxed by way of a dividend tax.
 Corporate double taxation is common not only in the United States but in several countries around the world.

 Arguments against corporate double taxation indicate that as shareholders are the owners of a corporation in which corporate tax is levied on profits attributable to the owners, income distributed to them as dividends and taxed with dividend tax at a personal level represents the same income stream being taxed twice.

 However, arguments for the maintenance of the double taxation regime contend that since a corporation in the form of a company is a separate legal entity divorced from the company’s individual owners, taxation on both corporate earnings and dividends is justified.